 After the collapse of the housing market and bank failures that led to the Great Recession of 2008, RDRC began to provide financial education as a core component of all of our youth and adult programs and services.

 Because of our focus on youth development, we believe that getting the job is only half the challenge – developing good money management habits is essential and can last a lifetime.

-Our Financial Capacity Building Course reaches over 1,500 persons per year covering topics such as: the differences between banks, credit unions and non-bank financial services centers, and the fees associated with each option; how to obtain your free credit score; how to review, challenge and correct errors on your credit report; how to set-up a savings plan; and your rights as a consumer under the Federal Consumer Protection Act of 1968.
+Our Financial Literacy Course reaches over 1.5k persons per year covering topics such as the differences between banks, credit unions and non-bank financial service centers, and the fees associated with each option; how to obtain your free credit score; how to review, challenge and correct errors on your credit report; how to set-up a savings plan; and your rights as a consumer under the Federal Consumer Protection Act of 1968.

-RDRC is certified by the Department of Housing and Urban Development (HUD) and NeighborWorks® America, and member of the Neighborhood Preservation Coalition of New York State.
+RDRC is certified by the Department of Housing and Urban Development (HUD) and NeighborWorks America, and a member of the Neighborhood Preservation Coalition of New York State.

-To register for any of our neighborhood preservation workshops or counseling services, click on the RDRC Housing Application, complete and return the form to us by mail, in person drop-off or return to us by email to firstname.lastname@example.org.
+To register for any of our neighborhood preservation workshops or counseling services, please complete our (form) email form to Malcolm Harewood at email@example.com.

 To learn more about our housing counseling programs and to schedule an appointment, contact Malcolm Harewood, Director of Neighborhood Preservation Services at 718.327.5300 or firstname.lastname@example.org